brajeshwar/brajeshwar.github.io/_posts/2010/2010-09-13-new-amazon-ec2-micro-instances.md

----
-layout: post
-title: New Amazon EC2 Micro Instances
+# New Amazon EC2 Micro Instances
----

 To make this article more comprehendible it is important for us to know what Amazon EC2 does.
 Amazon Elastic Compute Cloud, or EC2 in short, is essentially a web service that enables flexibility in resizing the compute capacity in the cloud.
 Amazon EC2 functions as a sub-brand of <a href="http://aws.amazon.com/">Amazon Web Services</a> (AWS), which caters to companies' requirements of an infrastructure web services platform in the cloud that is available in a plethora of sizes.